lfc482/MUD-LNRTSC/README.md

 ## Data availability

 The field drilling data used in the paper are not publicly released due to confidentiality restrictions and engineering data protection requirements.
-Only the implementation code, configuration files and dummy-format examples are provided.
+Only the implementation code, configuration files, trained model checkpoints and dummy-format examples are provided.
+Raw field drilling data and model output results are not included due to confidentiality restrictions.

 The file `examples/example_data_format.csv` contains **dummy values** and is used only to demonstrate the required column names.